List of sovereign states by research and development spending: List (PPP terms)

+List (% of GDP)

-The following table provides information on R&D spending, based on data published by the World Bank, the United Nations Economic Commission for Europe and the Organisation for Economic Co-operation and Development.
+The following table provides information on R&D spending, based on data published by the World Bank, and the Organisation for Economic Co-operation and Development.
 The indicator is measured in USD constant prices using the 2015 base year and purchasing power parities (PPPs) by OECD and as percentage of GDP.
-As of 2022, Israel leads the world in R&D spending as a percentage of GDP, followed by South Korea, the United States, Japan, Belgium and Sweden.
+As of 2024, Israel leads the world in R&D spending as a percentage of GDP, followed by South Korea, the United States, Japan, Belgium and Sweden.